Ben-PH/tetanus/Musings.md

 All we need to do, is manage the `write_str` method in `core::fmt::write`. this method takes a thing that you are writing to, and a string.
 If we just call `self.write_string(s)`, we can as the definition of `write_str()` for `Writer`, then the `write!` macro will just format `s` for us.

+### Be static, my dear Writer.
+So having a `pub static WRITER` is interesting, because the compiler complains about dereffing raw pointers in constants and other shenanigans.
+I need to learn WTF is happening...

+This WRITER static is actually compile-time, I suspect written directly into the binary.
+This limits what you can call to, and we are going outside those limits.

+We are also trying to load up `WRITER` with a mutable variable.
+Defining a mutable in the binary, yeah, I can see why it's complaining...

+This is partly a rust-compiler limitation: "Rust's const evaluator is not able to convert raw pointers to references at compile time".
+For now at least.

+so, in the mean time, **`lazy_static!` to the rescue** This `macro_use` boi stops this _compile time_ deficiency and kicks the can down the road to a _run time_ responsibility.